Workforce Cost Planning: How to Turn Headcount Data Into Budget Insights

 Resource Allocation

-When costs are allocated appropriately, organisations can allocate resources more effectively.
+When costs are allocated appropriately, organizations can allocate resources more effectively.
 It helps in identifying where additional resources are needed and where resources might be overallocated, leading to cost savings.

 All you need to do is create a data set that shows the amount of cost to allocate, along with the start and end dates of that allocation.
 From current headcount to cost allocation for recruiting, the process to get the answer is the same.
 For example, if you spent $10,000 on job advertisements on LinkedIn from Jan.
 1, 2018, to Dec.
 31, 2018, One Model can efficiently allocate that spend per day throughout the year.